-Yppenplatz, or if we may…Hip-penplatz (hehe) is one of the most buzzing and cosmopolitan squares we can think of in this lovely city, where, on any given day or night, you will find a cheerful mix of people enjoying the good life.
+Yppenplatz, or if we may…Hip-penplatz (hehe) is one of the most buzzing and cosmopolitan squares we can think of in this lovely city.
 Yppenplatz offers a generous amount of restaurants and cafes that will spoil you with choice.

 And even though we like to go there for the whole shazam and vibe that Yppenplatz represents, here are some spots that have caught our eyes… and tastebuds: